-- Listen to Senate hearings.
-New this year, the Senate committees are being broadcasted with video streaming.
+- Listen to hearings.
+New this year, the committees are being broadcast with video streaming.
 You can watch a bill hearing live or view any of the archived hearings by clicking here and choosing the House or Senate committee of your choice.
 Finally, if you want to know what hearings are scheduled, click here.

 - Track legislation important to you.
 For more information, or to sign up for this free service, please click here.